 Willie Reagan mostly painted alone and sold alone, although he occasionally worked with his friends George and Ellis Buckner.
 When selling, he’d knock on doors in new housing areas.
 He knew that people who had just purchased a house would probably need paintings for their walls.
 He’d have a small painting in his hands when someone opened the door and would ask if they were interested in buying art.
 They would usually inquire if he had more and Willie would take his paintings out of the car and lean them up for viewing.
 He’d usually sell a few after holding them up on walls for his prospective customers to see how they looked.
 He did really well selling this way.

 He was making $300 to $400 a week when he got a call asking if he wanted to teach in Gifford.
 He wasn’t sure he wanted to give up his life as a painter so he asked his mother for advice.
 She thought he should teach since his college education prepared him for this line of work, but she emphasized that the decision was his.
 He gave up painting and started teaching once again.
-He taught at Gifford High School for two years, Vero Beach High School for three years, the Learning Center with 8th and 9th graders for sixteen years, and then he worked 6th graders in middle school for seven years.
+Willie taught at Gifford High School for two years, Vero Beach High School for three years, the Learning Center with 8th and 9th graders for sixteen years, and then he taught 6th graders in middle school for seven years.
 As a teacher, he was a strong disciplinarian.
 He believed that if students were going to be in his class, they were going to learn something.
 His gift for teaching, he says, is “a gift from God.”

 After retiring in 1995, he slowly returned to landscape painting.
 Once the Highwaymen had been named and their landscapes became popular again, he exhibited his work—about ten paintings—and sold all but one in two hours.
 It was then he thought, “It’s time to seriously get back to painting.”
 But he still took his time doing so.